-Willowacre Trust is the charitable subsidiary of West of Scotland Housing Association (WSHA) and has been working to tackle social disadvantage for over 50 years.
+Willowacre Trust is the charitable subsidiary of WSHA and has been working to tackle social disadvantage for over 50 years.
 Willowacre Trust is committed to the delivery of projects and services which offer additional support and opportunities to WSHA tenants with the overall aim of positively impacting on our tenants' lives.

 We are seeking someone with experience of working with older people within a housing setting.
 The Retirement Assistant will use a variety of approaches to engage with a diverse range of older people.
 The Retirement Assistant will establish friendly relations with tenants and encourage tenants to participate in decisions which affect them.

 Glasgow Disability Alliance is a dynamic and well-established disabled peoples’ organisation, run for disabled people, by disabled people and with over 5000 disabled members.
 We have resources from Scottish Government, Big Lottery, Glasgow Health & Social Care Partnership and Glasgow City Council to support our work including a much needed Welfare Rights Project “Rights Now”.

 Rights Now provides vital income maximisation services to disabled people in Glasgow and offers a uniquely accessible welfare benefit advice and representation service.
 Individuals are supported throughout all stages of the benefit claim process: from application to appeal.

 We are looking for a confident, flexible and multi skilled individual who is proactive, collaborative and an excellent communicator.
 The successful candidate will join GDA at an exciting and dynamic time and alongside another experienced Welfare Rights Officer, will co-ordinate and deliver the welfare rights advice service to maximise income of disabled people across Glasgow.

 The main role of the WRO is to provide independent welfare benefits information, advice and representation to disabled people via face-to-face, over the phone, during home visits and through outreach in the community.